sgregory86/thai-menu/README.md

 ## Description

-A Thai menu SPA using Knockout and RequireJS with a focus on KO components.
+A dinner menu SPA using Knockout and RequireJS with a focus on KO components.

 >Just got this thing kicked off.